costastf/mapscookiegettercli/README.rst

 mapscookiegettercli
 ===================

+* POSSIBLY DEPRECATED SINCE THERE ARE REPORTS OF GOOGLE BLOCKING THIS.
+SEE #1

 A tool to retreive the cookies from a google authentication process towards the google maps service to be used with locationsharinglib.